concord-consortium/rigse/README.md

 Feature specs that require javascript are run by Chrome via Selenium.
 By default Chrome will run in headless mode and there is nothing special you need to do inside of a Docker development environment.

 However, if you would like to run Chrome in **non-headless mode** on your host machine, this is possible by setting an environment variable `HEADLESS=false`.
 You'll need to install `chromedriver` on your host machine and start it with the command: `chromedriver --whitelisted-ips`.
 Ensure you have no firewall running on your host machine, or if you do please open port `9515`.
-Also ensure that chrome is installed on the host machine.
+Also ensure that Chrome is installed on the host machine.

 #### Factory Girl